GuboHeg/TPw/README.md

 ~~~~

 Now, the soul of a protocol is 'exchange'.
-To exchange on the network, tamarin has two built-ins function : Out and In.
+To exchange on the network, tamarin has two built-ins function : `Out` and `In`.
 In can only be in the Initial States since it the entry to receive a message from the network.
 Contrarily Out can only be in the created states since it is a message that will be send to the network.
 Note that everything that is going in the network can be seen, removed, changed by an adversary.